 Including the non-economic effects of the injuries on the client are important and including testimonials from family or friends who have helped with the caregiving of the injured client can help prove just how much the injury/injuries have affected the everyday life of the client.
 These testimonials can be included as exhibits or included in one of the sections of the demand.
 If the testimonials can include how independent the client was prior to the incident, that can help demonstrate the effect of the injuries on the client, including how dependent they have become on others to help them in their day-to-day life.

-I hope these paralegal tips and tricks help you in preparing your next demand package and hopefully get you some bonus points with the boss!
+I hope these paralegal tips and tricks help personal injury paralegals in preparing their next demand package and hopefully getting some bonus points with the boss!

 Meet the Author